Focus/Tune menu commands

 ZemlinTableau 6 450 70

 Use this command to reset the defocus readout in the Microscope Status panel to zero, without actually changing microscope focus.
-On an FEI scope, this simply does the same thing as the Reset Defocus command in the Microscope User Interface.
+On a Thermo/FEI scope, this simply does the same thing as the Reset Defocus command in the Microscope User Interface.
 On a JEOL, the defocus readout is set to zero when the program starts and this is the only way to change it.

 This command toggles more complete output from focusing operations.
 With the option selected, the shift and drift information are printed in the Log window on every autofocus, as well as the cross-correlation coefficient between unfiltered images.
 With the option not selected, the measured defocus value and the use of a secondary peak will still be reported to the Log window, but only if it is already open.